Sillvernhancs/Candy-Crush-HTML/README.md

-# Candy-Crush-HTML
+# Candy-Crush-HTML[mobile friendly]
-a simple recreation of Candy Crushing Using HTML/CSS/JAVASCRIPT [mobile friendly]
+a simple recreation of Candy Crushing Using HTML/CSS/JAVASCRIPT

 You play by entering a candy id from the table or clicking on them, and the arrows will light up if you can move there.
 After moving the candies, you can hit the [crush once] button to crush the candies.
 Hit it repeatedly until there are no more candies to crush left then you move another candy again.
 ### Demo Pictures: